 While YouTube is undertaking a pilot project to allow content owners the ability to make their content legally downloadable for free or for a small fee, the bulk of videos on the website are not as fortunate.
 Luckily there are a handful of software programs – from popular browser add-ons to stand-alone programs – that will allow you to download videos regardless of whether the content owner has made the video available.

-NOTE: See disclaimer on the following page for the legality of downloading YouTube videos.
+NOTE: See disclaimer at the end of the article for the legality of downloading YouTube videos.

 Some websites, browser add-ons, and programs simply take the URL associated with a particular video and download the videos in their original Flash format (FLV).
 However, most will convert the files into a more accessible format such as AVI or MP4 so you’re able to play them in the media player or device of your choice.
 The following are some of our top contenders and suggestions for the ultimate YouTube video downloader.
-Remain on the lookout to avoid installing any bundled toolbars or additional malware during installation.
+Remain on the lookout to avoid installing any bundled toolbars or additional malware during installation, most of which can be opted out of by simply unchecking an accompanying software box during installation.

 Now officially out of the beta phase, Clip Converter is an easy solution to for all your YouTube downloading needs.
 The web-based utility is entirely free, requires no additional software to run and can quickly download videos from YouTube, Dailymotion, IMDB, Metacafe, Myspace and many others.
 The tool features all the standard format types — from MP3s to WMVs — and even includes an option to edit embedded ID3 tags.